dmbarbour/wikilon/docs/AwelonLang.md

 For Awelon, we can support opaque data types via value sealer annotations:

         (seal-foo)      (s * x) → (s * foo:x)
-        (open-foo)  (s * foo:x) → (s * x)
+        (unseal-foo)    (s * foo:x) → (s * x)

 By themselves, these annotations serve as symbolic type wrappers, akin to `newtype` in Haskell, resisting accidental access to representation.
-To protect opaque data types, we further constrain direct access to these annotations to a codebase prefix: `(seal-foo)` and `(open-foo)` are only permitted in source definitions of words starting with `foo-`.
+To protect opaque data types, we further constrain direct access to these annotations to a codebase prefix: `(seal-foo)` and `(unseal-foo)` are only permitted in source definitions of words starting with `foo-`.
 This is trivially enforced by linter, and works well together with a policy for private functions, for example that `foo-local-*` may only be directly used from other words of form `foo-*`.
 A hyphenated prefix would then serve as a dictionary package or module, with ad-hoc opaque data types and hidden functions.

 ## Structural Equivalence